jublx/ValidHTML/README.md

 W3C API : https://github.com/validator/validator/wiki/Service-%C2%BB-Input-%C2%BB-POST-body

 NOTE : you can use *out=text* to get the response in String format (as used in the script).
+An improvement may come to specify the url of the page you want to check.